forecasted/jnotify/README.md

 fork from http://jnotify.sourceforge.net/

-JNotify is a java library to listen filesystem events, such as created, deleted, midified and renamed.
+JNotify is a java library to listen filesystem events, such as created, deleted, modified and renamed.

 Mechniasm
 ------